 ExpressVPN is also one of the few VPNs for Firestick with a dedicated app you can find in the Amazon App Store.

-6. Secure browser extensions
+6. ExpressVPN browser extensions

 ExpressVPN offers browser extensions for Chrome and Firefox browsers.
 The browser add-on is an extension of the ExpressVPN desktop app.
 This means you’ll need to be running the ExpressVPN Windows, Mac OS, or Linux desktop application.